jmarrr/ygonotes/README.md

 ### Labrynth
- Do not allow [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) to resolve since those are their main cards to snowball with other Labrynth monster effect.
+ Labrynth has a very bad recovery do not allow [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) to resolve since those are their main cards to snowball with other Labrynth monsters effect it will take them at least two turns to recover.

- When choosing which cards to destroy the most valuable target is the backrows
+ [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) trap setting effect can miss the timing so you can use fast effects to block her setup.

- [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) trap setting effect can miss timing so you can use speed spell 1 above card effects to block her setup.
+ Take note your opponent can not active a recently set trap card by Cooclock effect if they dont have any Labrynth monster on the field.

 |  Ash  | Maxx  | Droll |  Nib  | Veiler | Crow  | Ogre  | Belle | Shifter | Kaiju |
 | :---: | :---: | :---: | :---: | :----: | :---: | :---: | :---: | :-----: | :---: |